Jon-AtAWS/opensearch-ml-quickstart/README.md

 The **examples** directory contains ready-to-run demonstrations of different search capabilities.
 Each example is a complete, working implementation that showcases a specific search approach, from basic dense vector search to advanced agentic workflows.
 The `cmd_line_interface.py` module provides a unified command-line experience across all examples, ensuring consistent user interaction patterns.

-The **models** directory implements a sophisticated abstraction layer for machine learning models.
+The **models** directory implements an abstraction layer for machine learning models.
 The design follows object-oriented principles with a clear inheritance hierarchy, allowing the same code to work seamlessly with local models deployed within OpenSearch or remote models hosted on external services like Amazon Bedrock or SageMaker.

 The **client** directory provides high-level wrappers around OpenSearch's native client libraries.
 These wrappers abstract away the complexity of ML Commons operations, index management, and data loading, presenting a simplified interface for common tasks.